yguitton/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > > > | 5  | RPS12  |
 > > {: .matrix}
 > >
-> > </span>
+> > </div>
-> > We can look at the third column, `avg_log2FC` to see if these are positive or negative markers. <span class='Separate-Preprocessing-Steps'>Although we didn't limit this test to positive markers, we can see that the avg_log2FC for the five top markers is positive, which means these are all positive markers for cluster 2.
-Expression of these genes was higher in cluster 2 than in the rest of the dataset.</span><span class='SCTransform'>We can see that the `avg_log2fc` value for S100A4 is negative, which means this was a negative marker for cluster 2 - it was less likely to be expressed by these cells than in the rest of the dataset.
-The rest of the top five markers were positive markers.</span>span>
+> > We can look at the third column, `avg_log2FC` to see if these are positive or negative markers. <div class="Separate-Preprocessing-Steps" markdown="1">Although we didn't limit this test to positive markers, we can see that the avg_log2FC for the five top markers is positive, which means these are all positive markers for cluster 2.
+Expression of these genes was higher in cluster 2 than in the rest of the dataset.</div><div class="SCTransform">We can see that the `avg_log2fc` value for S100A4 is negative, which means this was a negative marker for cluster 2 - it was less likely to be expressed by these cells than in the rest of the dataset.
+The rest of the top five markers were positive markers.</div>
-> > 2. <span class='Separate-Preprocessing-Steps'>If we go back to the filtered list of cluster 2 markers, we will see the same top five markers for this cluster.
+> > 2. <div class="Separate-Preprocessing-Steps" markdown="1">If we go back to the filtered list of cluster 2 markers, we will see the same top five markers for this cluster.
 Since we used `FindMarkers` to test cluster 2 against all the rest of the data, we actually performed the same test that `FindAllMarkers` does for each cluster in turn.
 The only difference is that we previously limited `FindAllMarkers` to positive markers only.
 We don't see a difference in the top five markers as these all happened to be positive markers for cluster 2, but if we keep looking down the marker tables we'll start to see differences as the negative markers we just found for cluster 2 using `FindMarkers` won't appear in our `FindAllMarkers` table.
-If we hadn't limited that test to positive markers, then we wouldn't see any differences.</span><span class='SCTransform'>If we go back to the filtered list of cluster 2 markers, we will see most of the same genes in the top five.
+If we hadn't limited that test to positive markers, then we wouldn't see any differences.</div><div class="SCTransform" markdown="1">If we go back to the filtered list of cluster 2 markers, we will see most of the same genes in the top five.
 The only exception is that one negative marker, S100A4, which didn't appear in the `FindAllMarkers` results because we limited those to positive markers.
 We should see the same positive markers in both tables because when we used `FindMarkers` to test cluster 2 against all the rest of the data, we actually performed the same test that `FindAllMarkers` does for each cluster in turn.
-If we hadn't limited those results to positive markers, our marker genes would be identical.</span>
+If we hadn't limited those results to positive markers, our marker genes would be identical.</div>
 >>
 > {: .solution}
 {: .question}